 Is one better than the other?
 It depends.
 Where you store your data depends on your business’ needs as each business has its unique requirements.
 The best thing to do is to look into your business and determine whether an onsite backup, an offsite backup, or a combination of both is right for your needs.

-There are multiple types of data backup.
-Here are three of the most common types.
+There are multiple types of data backup services.
+Here are three of the most common types of database backup.

 What is a full backup?